 We are led by biopharmaceutical experts with extensive experience in gene and cellular therapy, and rare diseases.
-Our team has broad expertise in the clinical, regulatory and commercialization aspects of rare diseases as well as process development and manufacturing for cellular therapies.
-Members of our management team have held senior positions at Axovant Sciences (now Sio Gene Therapies), Biogen, bluebird bio, Freeline Therapeutics, GlaxoSmithKline, Lonza, Novartis, Sanofi Genzyme, Shire, Spark Therapeutics, and other companies pursuing development, manufacturing and commercialization of gene, cellular and other therapies to treat rare diseases.
+Our team has broad expertise in the clinical and regulatory aspects of rare diseases as well as process development and manufacturing for cellular therapies.
+Members of our management team have held senior positions at Affinia Therapeutics, Amicus Therapeutics, Biogen, GlaxoSmithKline, Lentigen Technology, Novartis, Takeda, Spark Therapeutics, and other companies pursuing development, manufacturing and commercialization of gene, cellular and other therapies to treat rare diseases.